Shaikh-Nabeel/File-Transfer/README.md

 # File-Transfer
-A simple app to transfer files
+A simple NetBeans application to transfer files on localhost using Socket programming